h4md153v63n/CVEs/E-Commerce_Website/E-Commerce Website - SQL Injection 1.md

 Exploiting this issue could allow an attacker to compromise the application, access or modify data,  or exploit latest vulnerabilities in the underlying database.

 ## Proof of Concept:
-Go to the Search Product textbox: "http://localhost/Electricks/Electricks-shop/index_search.php" Fill Enter product name and search.
++Go to the Search Product textbox: "http://localhost/Electricks/Electricks-shop/index_search.php" +Fill Enter product name and search.
-Intercept the request via Burp Suite and send to Repeater.
++Intercept the request via Burp Suite and send to Repeater.
-Copy and paste the request to a "r.txt" file.
++Copy and paste the request to a "r.txt" file.
-Use sqlmap to exploit.
++Use sqlmap to exploit.

 ---